Table of Contents 1. Renewal Date2. Application Owner3. Utilization Data4. Redundant...

 This toolset allows for increased visibility into SaaS utilization by a discrete business unit.
 This functionality allows for a partitioned view of SaaS usage so that separate teams can view their departmental metrics without gaining access to organization-wide data.
 Views promote visibility while ensuring information security where needed.

-Step 3: Define Strategy for SaaS Governance
+Eliminate Shadow IT Step 3: Define Strategy for SaaS Governance

 Each organization’s SaaS governance strategy, like its tech stack, will be unique, but the following initiatives can be tailored to create effective governance.